mel-project/docs.earendil.network/en/getting-started/pay.md

   outbound_min_debt_limit: -100
 ```

 As an example, say we have relay Alice and client Bob.
-Alice has this `price_config` in her in_route for Bob:
+Alice has this `price_config` in her in_link for Bob:

 ```yaml
 price_config: